python/mypy/docs/source/class_basics.rst

    a.x = [1]     # OK

 As in Python generally, a variable defined in the class body can be used as a class or an instance variable.
+(As discussed in the next section, you can override this with a ``ClassVar`` annotation.)

 Type comments work as well, if you need to support Python versions earlier than 3.6: